Overview

 #3 Stroke Direction Guessing

-On the app, the user rushed through forming letters without receiving the physical resistance feedback of paper.
+On the app, the learner rushed through letter formation without paper's physical resistance — reducing tactile feedback for muscle memory.

-On the app, the user rushed through forming letters without receiving the physical resistance feedback of paper.
+On the app, the learner rushed through letter formation without paper's physical resistance — reducing tactile feedback for muscle memory.

-How might we help young learners master letter formation with interactive guidance and real-time feedback to develop correct handwriting skills?
+How might we help young learners master letter formation with interactive guidance and real-time feedback?

 need